MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 ### Design Recommendations for Compute

 - Use E-series SKU for SAP Java application servers.
 E-series has better memory compared to a D-series SKU with same IO and throughput limits.
-Java application servers are memory intensive and E-series will provide a better CPU: Memory mapping.
+Java application servers are memory intensive and E-series will provide a better CPU: Memory mapping.It is recommended to use [Gen2 VM SKU’s](https://docs.microsoft.com/en-us/azure/virtual-machines/generation-2) where possible.
 - Use E-series SKU for SAP AnyDB deployment compared to D-series.
 Bigger the cache better the performance of database.
 E-series SKUs have the following advantages over D-series:
   - 1:8 Memory mapping
   - Constrained core options available to save DB license costs without a compromise on IO and throughput limits.